 All protocols of the scientific research carried out in MC JvG have been pre-assessed and approved by one of the recognized Medical-Ethical Review Committees (METC) in the Netherlands.
 The assessment of the local feasibility of multicenter trials is tested by the VCMO, where the OLVG is one of the participating centers.

-MC JvG does not have its own Medical Ethics Committee.
-The medical management of MC JvG advises on the local feasibility of studies that have already been approved by a recognized committee.
+Medical Center Jan van Goyen does not have its own Medical Ethics Committee.
+Jan van Goyen's medical management advises on the local feasibility of studies that have already been approved by a recognized committee.

 - soaaids: Information about sexually transmitted diseases such as: how do you recognize the most common STD, what does the doctor do about it and how do you prevent it?